The Student Room GroupThe Student Room Group

 Year 1 units: Games Design Principles, E-Sports Industry Awareness, Streaming Fundamentals, E-Sports Athlete Management, Digital Marketing and Content Creation, E-Sports Group Project:

-Bournemouth University reviews
+Bournemouth University student reviews

 (4.2)